 IJIET aims to frequently publish special issues that focus on research topics of environmental dynamics, global environmental change and ecosystems management, environmental restoration and ecological engineering, environmental sustainability, health and the environment and their applications, etc. Please view Aim and Scope (http://www.ijiet.org/list-15-1.html) to decide whether the topic is within the scope.
 Published special issues in IJIET are highly cited and have drawn maximal attentions in the same areas.
 The profiles and reputations of the guest editors increase together with the publication of the special issues.

 IJIET generates Virtual Special Issues (VSIs) format.
 VSIs allow us to provide the benefits of rapid publication, while still offering the thematic and topical grouping of content for readers.
 Publication times are improved as VSIs follow the regular content workflow (authors no longer have to wait for the last Special Issue paper to be completed before publication of their own article).
-Articles are published in the journal's first available regular issue, whilst simultaneously being grouped together into a new section on website which dedicated to the VSI, including an introductory paragraph from the Guest Editor(s), a Guest Editor listing, table of contents and other data relevant to the VSI.
+Articles are published in the journal's first available regular issue, whilst simultaneously being grouped together into a new section on the website which is dedicated to the VSI, including an introductory paragraph from the Guest Editor(s), a Guest Editor listing, table of contents, and other data relevant to the VSI.

 The benefits of VSIs include:

 2. Reduced waiting time & increased author (of SI papers)

 3. Lower risk of error for incorrect publication of SI content due to increased flexibility for moving/adding/removing items from VSIs, without affecting citation details

 Guidelines for Special Issue Proposals